Ghost (Ella Henderson song): Chart performance

 "Ghost" was commercially successful, entering at number one on the UK Singles Chart on 15 June, selling 132,000 copies in its first week on sale.
 The song remained number one in the UK for a second week, outselling 5 Seconds of Summer's "Don't Stop" by 3,000 copies.
 The single has been certified triple Platinum by the BPI for sales and streams of over 1,800,000 units in the UK.
 It was the sixth best-selling song of 2014 in the UK, selling 750,000 copies.

 In the Republic of Ireland, the song debuted at the top of the Irish Singles Chart.
 It has also charted in the top 10 of the singles charts in Australia, Austria, Czech Republic, Germany, Hungary, New Zealand, Poland, Switzerland and South Africa.

 "Ghost" debuted at number 75 on Billboard Hot 100.
 On the week ending January 24, 2015, the song jumped from number 41 to number 28.
 On the following week, it jumped to number 22 and rose from number 14 to number 10 on Hot Digital Songs and became her first top 10.
 As of January 31, 2015, it has sold over 1,000,000 copies in the US alone.
 The song peaked at number 11 on US Mainstream Top 40.

 Music videos

-The official music video was filmed in New Orleans, Louisiana on 10 March 2014.
+The official music video was filmed in New Orleans, Louisiana on 10 March 2014, directed by Charles Mehling.
 The video was released to YouTube on 23 April 2014.
 The video shows Henderson performing the track in a red-lit motel.
 All the while, an escaped convict accused of murder goes to confront the actual killer at the motel.

 Another video was released for the Switch remix of the song on 14 April 2014.
 This video, directed by Jem Talbot, features a young woman (played by Samara Zwain) exploring an empty house and reminiscing on a relationship.